 This simple homemade coconut oil popcorn is a delicious and healthy snack.
-Cooks right on the stove-top in just a few minutes.
+It cooks right on the stove-top in just a few minutes.
 You may never reach for those microwaveable bags again.

 You know what I love?
 Crunchy and healthy snacks that are easy to make and perfect for family movie night!

-With spring peaking through, I see our warm and cozy movie nights coming to an end.
-Warm summer nights will obviously require us spending the majority of the time outdoors.
+With spring peeking through, I see our warm and cozy movie nights coming to an end.
+Warm summer nights will obviously require us to spend the majority of our time outdoors.

 Doesn’t mean we can’t make this recipe though!
-Eating it inside or outside, it is still delicious no less.
+Eating it inside or outside, it is still delicious.

 So come summer, movie night will have to move outdoors.

 - Don’t heat the oil above medium heat, to make sure the oil or kernels don’t burn.

 - Leave the lid tilted over the pan to release steam.
 This will help keep the popcorn crunchy and not moist.